 (a) Any motion to dismiss or convert shall state whether the case has been previously converted from another Chapter of Title 11.

 A party in interest seeking dismissal of a case for failure to comply with § 521(e)(2)(A) must do so by motion.
-Such motion must be served upon the trustee, the debtor, and the United States Trustee.
+Such motion must be served upon the trustee, the debtor, the debtor’s counsel, and the United States Trustee.